 In accordance with legislation by the Virginia General Assembly, the Authority is managed by a sixteen member Board.
 In addition to the Board, the organization is made up of key executive staff to manage: Engineering, Finance, Human Resources and Auditing.
 Executive staff has oversight of the 130 staff members of the Authority.

-In 2013 Angela Gray was named CEO of the Richmond Metropolitan Transportation Authority.
+In 2017 Joi Taylor Dean was named Interim CEO of the Richmond Metropolitan Transportation Authority.
 The executive staff manages all necessary functions of the Authority including but not limited to; engineering, finance, human resources, auditing, procurement, toll collection (manual and electronic) and maintenance.

 Effective July 1, 2014, the Virginia General Assembly enacted 4761-001 which renamed the RMA to the Richmond Metropolitan Transportation Authority (RMTA) and changed the board composition.
 As a result, the Board of Directors governing the RMTA was increased from 11 members to 16.
 Five members are appointed by each jurisdiction: the mayor of the City of Richmond (with the approval of the Richmond City Council), and Boards of Supervisors of Chesterfield and Henrico Counties.
 Each jurisdiction may appoint one of their five members as an elected official.
 Additionally, one ex-officio member is appointed by the Commonwealth of Virginia Transportation Board.
 In addition to the 16 board members, the RMTA is assisted by a Secretary and General Counsel who takes the minutes of the meetings and provides legal assistance as needed